icechen1/wat2eat/README.md

-UW Infosession API
+Wat2Eat
 =========

 An unofficial API to access information about coop info sessions at University of Waterloo.
 Runs on node.js, Moment, Express and Cheerio

-By Yu Chen Hou
+By a lot of people

-  - Access info session information without using the clumbsy website
+  - Access menu information without using the clumbsy website
-  - Access info sessions by month
+  - Access menus by day
+  - Load nutition info

 Source: https://github.com/icechen1/uw_infosession